-A pre-closing filing is required if a foreign investor (i) directly acquires a single share of a non-listed Japanese company or directly acquires 1% or more of the issued shares or voting shares of a listed Japanese company AND (ii) such Japanese company operates in certain restricted sectors; provided that there are exemptions such as those for certain financial firms (e.g., securities firms, banks, insurance companies and asset managers).
+A pre-closing filing relating to share acquisitions for an Inward Direct Investment or equivalent action is required if a foreign investor (i) directly acquires a single share of a non-listed Japanese company or directly acquires 1% or more of the issued shares or voting shares of a listed Japanese company AND (ii) such Japanese company operates in certain restricted sectors; provided that there are exemptions such as those for certain financial firms (e.g., securities firms, banks, insurance companies and asset managers).
+There are other types of Inward Direct Investments which may trigger a filing in Japan, such as a transfer of business by a Japanese company and appointment of a director of a Japanese company.